sevagh/pitch-detection/README.md

 BM_Mpm_Sinewave_128k_samples   37793353 ns   37492225 ns         19
 ```

-My implementation of YIN is using time-domain autocorrelation, rather than FFT, and the disadvantage is obvious from the benchmark.
+My implementation of YIN is using time-domain autocorrelation vs. FFT and the disadvantage is obvious from the benchmark.

 ### Install